mriale/PyDPainter/docs/tools/src/toolbox.md

 However, there is one aspect of brush selection you should be aware of: if any parts of your brush consist of the current background color, those parts will be transparent.
 In other words, whenever you pick up a brush, it's as if you are picking up only the non-background colors; any background colors in the brush will remain invisible even after you change to a new background color.
 This means that you can create brushes with intricate outlines without fear of picking up a rectangle of the surrounding background color.

 *Tip: What's more, if you delimit a brush on the screen, but this time by clicking with the right mouse button, this will erase what you've taken as a brush from the screen.
 This allows you to move blocks of graphics quickly.*

+Press the `SHIFT` key during use for for a "square" constraint.

 Key: `b`